Looking for a great kids’ brownies recipe?

 - 50g dark chocolate chopped into chunks

-STEP 2: Melt the butter and chocolate in a pan over some boiling water.
+Next, gently melt the butter and chocolate in a bowl over a pan of gently boiling water.

-STEP 3: While the chocolate is melting, sift the cocoa and plain flour into a second bowl.
+While the chocolate is melting, have the kids sift the cocoa and plain flour into a second bowl.

-STEP 5: When the melted chocolate is room temp, pour it into the eggs and sugar, and slowly and gently fold the two together, until the mixture is a consistent brown colour.
+When the melted chocolate is at room temperature, pour it into the eggs and sugar, and slowly and gently fold the two together, until the mixture is a consistent brown colour.
+Kids can’t do this without wanting a taste!

-STEP 7: Finally pour in the white and milk chocolate chunks and gently mix.
+Finally pour the white and milk chocolate chunks into your brownie batter, and gently mix.
 Then pour into a lightly greased tray and bake at 160 degrees for 25 minutes, or until the surface is paper-like and the middle doesn’t wobble when you shake it.
 Leave to cool completely before lifting out and slicing.

-These brownies are very rich, but they will keep for up to 2 weeks in a tin, and go perfectly with a glass of milk or a nice cup of coffee.
+These brownies for kids are very rich, but they will keep for up to 2 weeks in a tin, and go perfectly with a glass of milk or a nice cup of coffee.
 Mmmm.